2yan/SQL_tools/sql_tools/README.md

 # SQL_tools
-Useful tools for analysing a SQL database
+Useful tools for analysing a SQL database with Pandas